A tiny, tight-knit beach enclave hammered by Sandy

 For years the so-called front row of Roy Carpenter's was the most desirable location: Families had a perfect view of the ocean and on a clear day, Block Island.
 They were only steps from the water.
 Indeed the Shalvey family, whose house was completely washed away, bought only a few years ago, snagging one of the hard-to-come-by properties for about $175,000, other owners familiar with the cost said.
 Residents, who own the structures but lease the land, have to pay a $3,000 fee each summer.

 Now all that could be done was to haul away what could be saved and send pictures to the owners.
-Hannafin was salvaging what he could for a family from Connecticut.
-The owners of the neighbouring cottage, whose front wall was torn away, leaving a tiny kitchen exposed like a shop window, live in New Jersey.
+Hannafin was salavaging what he could for a family from Connecticut.
+The owners of the neighboring cottage, whose front wall was torn away, leaving a tiny kitchen exposed like a shop window, live in New Jersey.

 Beach erosion has long been a problem, and for years Thoresen and other residents have been urging the front row to have their homes moved back.
 "They didn't want to, though."
 Thoresen said.
 "It would be expensive, and they would lose their view."